eringill/canadian_covid_sequencing/README.md

 -----------
 The data for this project is compiled from multiple sources:
 - sequencing number reports collected by the National Microbiology Laboratory of Canada
-- variant of concern (VOC) data collected from the [CTV news website](https://www.ctvnews.ca/health/coronavirus/tracking-variants-of-the-novel-coronavirus-in-canada-1.5296141) (CTV news attends press conferences for regional public health authorities and extracts numbers from briefings released by these authorities)
+- variant of concern (VOC) data collected from the [CTV news website](https://www.ctvnews.ca/health/coronavirus/tracking-variants-of-the-novel-coronavirus-in-canada-1.5296141) (CTV news attends press conferences for regional public health authorities and extracts numbers from briefings released by these authorities).
+This is the only source that I've found that provides all regional VOC numbers.
 - case number data downloaded from the [Government of Canada Infobase](https://health-infobase.canada.ca/)